andrewzm/FRK/README.md

 ### Non-Gaussian data

-Here we use analyse simulated Poisson data.
+Here we analyse simulated Poisson data.
 We signify a Poisson data model with a mean response that is modelled using the square-root link function by setting `response = "poisson"` and `link = "square-root"` in `FRK()`.
 Other non-Gaussian data models available in `FRK` are the binomial, negative-binomial, gamma, and inverse-Gaussian.

 ```r
 ## Setup